dvberkel/TIS-100.superoptimizer/README.md

 # TIS-100.superoptimizer
-Super-optimization for TIS-100 game
+Super-optimization for [TIS-100][tis-100] game.

+## Goal
+This repository contains code that attempts to super-optimize certain programming tasks for TIS-100.

-## TIS-100
+### TIS-100
 Developed by [Zachary Barth][zachary] under the banner of [Zachtronics Industries][zachtronics], [TIS-100][tis-100] is a